 Asking for Age in Job Applications

-It is not illegal for an employer to ask for an applicant’s age or date of birth.
-However, it is unlawful to use an application or pre-employment inquiry to reject an applicant because he or she is 40-years-old or older.12
+It is not illegal for an employer to ask for your age or date of birth.
+However, it is unlawful to use an application or pre-employment inquiry to reject you because you are 40 years old or older.12

 Jokes About Age

 Employers and co-workers may make jokes about you because you are an older worker.
 You then may be treated as being too sensitive and told that “it’s just a joke.”